-A Holder may designate any individual to receive the proceeds of the TFSA upon their death.
-The following appointments apply in all jurisdictions except for Quebec:
+Where permitted by law, you may designate any individual to receive the proceeds of the TFSA upon your death.
+The following appointments apply in all jurisdictions except for Quebec.

 Spouse as successor holder

 A TFSA Holder may appoint his or her spouse or common-law partner as the successor Holder either in the TFSA account or in their will.